himanshu070/PrettyPaws/README.md

 # PrettyPaws
-A dating site for dogs.
+A dating app landing page for dogs.